Duxter7/GA-English-Notes/README.md

 # GA-English-Notes

-Gold Apple notes sharing for the students' convenience who are striving for greatness and success :)
+Gold Apple notes sharing for the students' convenience, striving for greatness and success :)